-We had cash of \$20.5 million and \$47.9 million at December 31, 2020 and March 31, 2021, respectively.
-Our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of, and for the year ended, December 31, 2020, describing the existence of substantial doubt about our ability to continue as a going concern at May 12, 2021, the date of their report.
-On May 21, 2021, we received \$60.0 million in gross proceeds from the issuance and sale of our Series B redeemable convertible preferred stock, which, combined with our cash balance of \$47.9 million as of March 31, 2021, we believe will be sufficient to meet our projected operating requirements for at least the next twelve months from the filing date of this amendment.

-Based upon our current operating plan and assumptions, we believe that our existing cash, including the net proceeds from this initial public offering, will be sufficient to fund our operations through late 2023.
+As of December 31, 2020, we had cash of \$20.5 million.
+Our recurring losses from operations and negative cash flows raise substantial doubt about our ability to continue as a going concern.
+As a result, we have concluded that there is substantial doubt about our ability to continue as a going concern.
+Similarly, our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of, and for the year ended, December 31, 2020, describing the existence of substantial doubt about our ability to continue as a going concern.
+We believe that the successful completion of this offering will eliminate this doubt and enable us to continue as a going concern; however, if we are unable to raise sufficient capital in this offering, we may need to obtain alternative financing or significantly modify our operational plans for us to continue as a going concern.
+Based upon our current operating plan and assumptions, we believe that our existing cash, including the net proceeds from this initial public offering, will be sufficient to fund our operations for at least the next months.
 However, we will need additional capital to complete the clinical development of our product candidates and to commercialize any approved products.
 Our estimates of the sufficiency of our cash are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.